IzzyLeech/Moto-Junkie/README.md

 ### Landing Page

-The website opens to a large image to indicated to the user that it is a site for motocyling racing.
-There is welcome box giving detail of inforamtion that can be gather from the site and a link to encourage user to sign up for the newsletter.
+The website opens to a large image to indicate to the user that it is a site for motorcycling racing.
+There is a welcome box giving detail of information that can be gathered from the site and a link to encourage the user to sign up for the newsletter.

 ![Landing page](wireframe/landing-page.png)